tuturto/space-privateers/GameDefinition/PLAYING.md

 each attack inflicts at least 1 damage), then his current and maximum Calm (composure, focus, attentiveness), then his current and maximum HP (hit points, health).
-At the end, the personal target of the leader is described, in this case a basilisk monster, with hit points drawn as a bar.
+At the end, the personal target of the leader is described, in this case a merchant mariner, with hit points drawn as a bar.

 The other status line describes the current location in relation to the party.